List of Halo characters: Linda-058

-Linda-058 (voiced by Andrea Bogart in the Halo 2: Anniversary terminals and Brittany Uomoleale in Halo 5: Guardians) is an excellent marksman.
+Linda-058 (voiced by Andrea Bogart in the Halo 2: Anniversary terminals and Britt Baron in Halo 5: Guardians) is an excellent marksman.
 She appears in both much of the spin-off media and Halo 5: Guardians.
 After being mortally wounded in Halo: The Fall of Reach, she is placed into suspended animation.
 In Halo: First Strike she is revived and participates in action against the Covenant.
 In Ghosts of Onyx she and her fellow Spartans defend Earth from the Covenant, before being sent to the planet Onyx after receiving a message from Catherine Halsey.
 Following the end of the Human-Covenant war in Halo: Last Light, Linda and Blue Team investigate a Forerunner structure on the politically unstable planet of Gao and get caught in both the machinations of a power hungry leader and the plans of a rogue Forerunner AI, Intrepid Eye.
 In the Halo: Escalation comic series, Linda and the other members of Blue Team are reunited with the Master Chief, and she fights with Blue Team during the events of Halo 5.
 Linda is also the main character in the Halo: Lone Wolf comic series.